 A lot of firms’ investments pre-pandemic helped them adapt to the work from home environment.
 Systems need to be accessible from everywhere.
 When it comes to leveraging technology investments, some firms didn’t miss a beat.
 GP’s were able to respond to LP requests just as well as before.

 Gathering data for these meetings is monstrous, and it almost helped going digital, so you are able to have more access to that data vs. being in person.
 Data is always going to be a challenge, but it is also a big opportunity.
-From a PE perspective the manual effort is time intensive, and it takes you backwards vs forward.
-Getting a handle on your data, will drive out your ability to look forward.
+From a PE perspective, the manual effort is time-intensive, and it takes you backward vs forward.
+Getting a handle on your data will drive your ability to look forward.
 Some companies try to skip right to that, but it’s a journey and you have to make investments before you will achieve that level.

 Using Data to Tell a Story

 We want to marry that data with other providers (ie. Preqin).
-Firms have to pull data from other sources and bring into their own strategy for internal stakeholders and LPs.
+Firms have to pull data from other sources and bring it into their own strategy for internal stakeholders and LPs.
 It allows you to provide useful data to the investors and the internal stakeholders.
-Data models are extensible so clients can change or adapt it to their firms initiatives.
+Data models are extensible so clients can change or adapt them to their firm’s initiatives.
 The adoption of data-driven decisions is likely to progress in phases, it does not happen overnight.

 Misha states the unfortunate irony of going digital, which opens the possibilities for your data to be breached.
-You have to double down on the secutty, but it will never be perfect.
-Firms have to be prepared and know how to respond to breeches, because it is bound to happen no matter what.
-Cyber security ramps up at the same speed as tech adoption, because they go hand in hand.
+You have to double down on the security, but it will never be perfect.
+Firms have to be prepared and know how to respond to breaches because it is bound to happen no matter what.
+Cybersecurity ramps up at the same speed as tech adoption, because they go hand in hand.
 It will only get worse, so firms need to work around it, and create a strategic roadmap.